 Bird photography might be considered a more niche genre, but it has a dedicated community of shooters and provides the nature lovers among us with so many shooting opportunities.
 Bird species come in all shapes, sizes and colors, and display such a wide array of behaviors to capture – and they can be seen around the world.

-Of course you'll also need a decent camera, but when it comes to choosing the best camera sensor, things are less clear.
-If you're wondering whether a full frame or cropped sensor is better for bird photography, then you've come to the right place!
+But course optics are only one half of the puzzle when it comes to filling the frame with your subjects.
+You'll also need a decent camera, but when it comes to choosing the best camera sensor, the most expensive, high resolution model isn't necessarily going to be your best option.
+Let's look at whether a full frame or cropped sensor is better for bird photography, and why...

 Full-frame or cropped sensor?

-Whether you're shooting with a mirrorless or DSLR, camera sensors come in different physical sizes, and two common ones are full frame and cropped (often called APS-C).
-While the best full frame cameras (opens in new tab) sensors will generally offer greater dynamic range and low-light performance, they’re not always the best choice for bird photography.
+Whether you're shooting with the best mirrorless camera (opens in new tab) or best DSLR, camera sensors come in different physical sizes.
+The two most common are full frame and cropped (often called APS-C).
+While the best full frame cameras (opens in new tab) sensors will generally offer greater dynamic range and low-light performance, they’re not always the best choice for bird photography, as I mentioned above.

-This is because the ‘crop factor’ of a smaller sensor effectively multiplies the focal length of a lens, making it easier to fill the frame with faraway subjects.
+This is because of the ‘crop factor’ on a smaller sensor, which effectively multiplies the focal length of a lens and makes it easier to fill the frame with faraway subjects.
 As an example, an APS-C camera with a crop factor of 1.6x would give a 400mm an effective focal length of 640mm – that's a lot of extra reach and very handy when you want to get "closer" to your subject at a given focal length.

 Lenses are more important than the camera

-High-quality lenses are arguably more important than the camera, and if you can only afford one optic, choose a super-telephoto zoom lens such as a 100-400mm over a prime, as this will provide more flexibility when it comes to composing your shots.
+High-quality lenses are arguably more important than the camera, and if you can only afford one optic, choose one of the best lenses for bird photography (opens in new tab) lens such as a 100-400mm over a prime, to provide more flexibility when it comes to composing your shots.
 Consider lens weight too, as you might end up carrying it long distances when stalking subjects in the wild.

-If you need to save money, remember that you can always rent out big ticket items for planned shooting trips, and only buy kit that you know you’ll use frequently.
+If you need to save money, remember that you can always rent out big ticket items for planned shooting trips.
+And of course, you should only be buying kit that you know you’ll use frequently.